-In this section, we present experimental results for verifying the effectiveness of our proposed CMX approach for RGB-X semantic segmentation.
-In Sec.~\ref{sec:results_rgbd}, we show the performances of our model on multiple indoor and outdoor RGB-Depth benchmarks, compared with state-of-the-art methods.
+In this section, we present experimental results to verify the effectiveness of our proposed CMX for RGB-X semantic segmentation.
+In Sec.~\ref{sec:results_rgbd}, we show the results of CMX on multiple indoor and outdoor RGB-Depth benchmarks, compared with state-of-the-art methods.
 In Sec.~\ref{sec:results_rgbt}, we analyze the RGB-Thermal segmentation performance for robust daytime- and nighttime semantic perception.
 In Sec.~\ref{sec:results_rgbp} and Sec.~\ref{sec:results_rgbe}, we study the generalization of CMX to RGB-Polarization and RGB-Event modality combinations and representations of these multi-modal data.
-We conduct a comprehensive variety of ablation studies in Sec.~\ref{sec:ablation_study} to confirm the effects of different components in our solution.
+In Sec.~\ref{sec:results_rgbl}, we present the results of CMX on the RGB-LiDAR dataset.
+In Sec.~\ref{sec:ablation_study}, we conduct a comprehensive variety of ablation studies to confirm the effects of different components in our solution.
 Finally, we perform efficiency- and qualitative analysis in Sec.~\ref{sec:efficiency_analysis} and Sec.~\ref{sec:qualitative_analysis}.